Cost & Value

 National DPP Lifestyle Change Program Costs

 Program costs are an important part of the equation when calculating an ROI or VOI.
 It could be useful to benchmark program costs by using the most current CMS Calendar Year MDPP Payment Rates, which are updated annually for inflation.
-In addition to the per participant cost of delivering the program, it may cost as much as an additional $500 per participant for program costs related to removing barriers to participation, providing incentives, addressing social determinants of health, etc. Organizations interested in offering the program can use the American Medical Association’s National DPP Lifestyle Change Program Budget Considerations Tool to estimate the cost implications of offering the program.
+In addition to the per participant cost of delivering the program, it may cost as much as an additional $500 per participant for program costs related to removing barriers to participation, providing program supports, addressing health-related social needs, etc. Organizations interested in offering the program can use the American Medical Association’s National DPP Lifestyle Change Program Budget Considerations Tool to estimate the cost implications of offering the program.

 Program Costs in Practice